islandinvaders/island-invaders.github.io/index.md

 Allison works in Agrosecurity and Agricultural Engineering, and she values the interconnectedness between the environment and our health.
 She’s currently exploring careers in computational biology.

-Fun Fact: A childhood game that she loves is Pokemon Mystery Dungeon: Explorers of Sky.
+Fun Fact: A childhood game that Allison loves is Pokemon Mystery Dungeon: Explorers of Sky.

 ### [Lily Enanoria](https://www.linkedin.com/in/lily-enanoria-0944aa2aa/)
-#### 2nd Year BS in CS Cyber Security
+#### 2nd Year BS in CS Security Science
 Lily grew up going to the beach with her ‘ohana, and she loves interacting with nature.
 She loves opportunities to restore the ʻāina.
 Lily aspires to work in cybersecurity for the government.

 Fun Fact: Lily’s goal is to live in Japan one day.